microsoft/NubesGen/docs/reference/rest-api.md

 # NubesGen REST API reference

+## Generating a project using Swagger

+The NubesGen API is automatically documented using Swagger.
+The production version is available at [https://nubesgen.com/swagger-ui/index.html](https://nubesgen.com/swagger-ui/index.html).

 ## Generating a project using cURL

 To automate your workflow, you don't need to use a Web interface!
 Use cURL to directly download and use your NubesGen configuration.